DATAMATH CALCULATOR MUSEUM

 |Download manual:||(US: 3.2 MByte)|

-At first glance the TI-31 added just a few conversions and statistical functions to the TI-30 Challenger.
-If you explore the calculator from deeper, you'll discover the electronics of the earlier TI-30 SLR.
+If you explore the calculator closer, you'll discover the electronics of the earlier TI-30 SLR.
 Texas Instruments continued in 1986 the Toshiba-built calculators with this TI-31 and the great BA-SOLAR.

 Only few month after production of the TI-31 was launched in Japan, a first redesign introduced both smaller solar cells and a new designation TI-31 SOLAR.